peartreegames/topiary-csharp/README.md

 ## Values

-Currently only the following value types are valid in the C# bindings (*Experiemental and requires deallocating memory):
+Currently only the following value types are valid in the C# bindings (*Experimental, readonly, and requires deallocating memory):
  - Null
  - Bool
  - Float